 If you are successful in getting your interest rate reduced, don't stop there.
 Try again in a few months, because the company may be willing to offer an even lower interest rate.
 If you have an initial rate of 18%, they may lower it to 12%.
 When you call again they may lower it to 9%.
 This could save you a lot of money over the long term.

 But this may depend on the current financial climate, how interest rates are doing, or the state of the economy.

 Make Your Payments in Full and On Time

-Always make your payments in full and on time.
-Credit cards can raise your rates if you fail to pay another bill on time.
+Always make your payments in full and on time (unless you have gotten specific permission to skip a payment).
+Credit card companies can raise your rates if you fail to pay on time.
 They will be less likely to lower your interest rates if this is the case as well.

-It is very important to consistently pay your creditors on time for that reason.
+That's why it's important to consistently pay your bills on time and in full.
 If you are considered a credit risk, you will not qualify for a lower interest rate.

-The steps to qualify are similar to raising your credit score.
-You should focus on making your payments on time and work on getting your balance lower so that you are not too near the credit limit.
+Putting it simply, the steps for lowering your credit card interest rate are very similar to that of raising your credit score.
+For example, you should focus on making your payments on time and work on getting your balance lower so that you are not too near the credit limit.